Drew Waters Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.16 team ERA that ranks 14th among all league pitching staffs.
+- The Angels have a 4.25 team ERA that ranks 16th among all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (78 total, 1.1 per game).
+- Angels pitchers combine to give up 79 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Canning (5-2) takes the mound for the Angels in his 11th start of the season.
-He's put together a 4.56 ERA in 53 1/3 innings pitched, with 50 strikeouts.

-- His most recent appearance came on Sunday against the Seattle Mariners, when the right-hander tossed five innings, surrendering three earned runs while giving up seven hits.
+- The lefty last pitched on Tuesday against the Texas Rangers, when he tossed six innings, allowing five earned runs while giving up eight hits.

-- The 27-year-old has amassed an ERA of 4.56, with 8.4 strikeouts per nine innings, in 10 games this season.
-Opponents have a .252 batting average against him.
+- In 12 games this season, the 33-year-old has a 5.80 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.